dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 Interviews are a more in-depth method of gathering feedback.
 They can be conducted in person, over the phone, or through video conferencing.
 Interviews allow teams to gather detailed feedback on specific topics and can provide valuable insights into user or customer needs.

-For inspiration, check out the following article from Roadmunk: [**'How to find the best features to build using the right customer interview questions' (opens new browser tab)](https://roadmunk.com/guides/customer-interview-questions-product-management/).
+For inspiration, check out the following article from Roadmunk: [**'How to find the best features to build using the right customer interview questions'](https://roadmunk.com/guides/customer-interview-questions-product-management/).

 ### Surveys

 Surveys are a great way to gather feedback from a large number of users or customers.
 Surveys can be conducted online or in person, and can be designed to gather feedback on a wide range of topics, such as product satisfaction, usability, and user experience.

-Check out the following Product Alpaca article about what a good survey-led approach looks like: [**'Surveys: when should you use them, and when to pass' (opens new browser tab)](https://medium.com/design-warp/surveys-when-should-you-use-them-and-when-to-pass-ac2a6ba81a01).
+Check out the following Product Alpaca article about what a good survey-led approach looks like: [**'Surveys: when should you use them, and when to pass'](https://medium.com/design-warp/surveys-when-should-you-use-them-and-when-to-pass-ac2a6ba81a01).

 ### Usability Testing